IamSAL/sk-salman-com-blog/src/content/blog/building-barcode-qr-scanners-web-barcode-detection-api-vs-libraries-sdks.md

 Quagga.stop();
 ```

-**Key configuration options I learned:**

-- **`locate: true`**: Enables the barcode locator—the key differentiator from ZXing
-- **`patchSize`**: Can be "x-small", "small", "medium", "large", "x-large".
-Larger = more accurate but slower
-- **`halfSample`**: Downsamples image for better performance
-- **`numOfWorkers`**: Number of web workers for parallel processing (2 is a good balance)
-- **`frequency`**: Controls how many times per second to scan (10 Hz was my sweet spot)

 **Why it failed for my use case:**

-In my experience, Quagga performed much faster to return read results—but sadly, it resulted in many **false positive reads**.
+In my experience, Quagga performed much faster to return read results.
+Sadly, it resulted in many **false positive reads**.
 I had to ensure proper validation of my expected result string because Quagga's result can't be directly trusted.
 The locator sometimes found patterns that looked like barcodes but weren't, leading to garbage output.

-**//TODO: add a gif/video showing how Quagga gives false reads.**

 **When to choose Quagga2:**